 Here’s What You Need

-- Navel oranges (one for pulp and one for zest and juice)
+- Navel oranges: Use two oranges, one for pulp and one for zest and juice.

 Here’s What You Do

 First...you have a beer.
 Holiday meal prep is always a little hectic but can be lots of fun.
 This is a simple recipe made easy with a little mise en place.
-Pop a beer and read the recipe top to bottom and get everything organized.
+Pop a beer, read the recipe top to bottom then get everything organized.
 It really is a breeze.

 Sign up for my email notifications of new recipes and posts right HERE.

-Add the cranberries, sugar and orange juice/water to a saucepan and place over medium-high heat.
+- Combine the cranberries, sugar, lemon juice, and orange juice in a saucepan over medium-high heat.
+Stir well.

-Remove the saucepan from the heat and allow it to cool for about 30 minutes.
+- Remove the saucepan from the heat and allow it to cool for about 30 minutes.
+Add the chopped pecans; stir well.
+Place the cranberry sauce in the refrigerator to chill until needed.

 Sign up for my email notifications of new recipes and posts right HERE.